-We offer students a great many opportunities to play a part in the wider life of the college beyond the classroom.
+We o er students a great many opportunities to play a part in the wider life of the college beyond the classroom.
 Our extended school provision encompasses many subjects and activities which may include the following:

 - The PE department runs several sports clubs after college.
 Team sports such as football, rugby, netball, hockey, cricket and rounders take place from 3pm and 4pm.
-These lead into sports teams that represent the college in fixtures against other colleges or are just purely for enjoyment. - · After students have settled into the challenge of their GCSE studies, extra-curricular STEM opportunites are available in the latter half of Year 10 thanks to our collaboration with VEX Robotics.
-Students can build and operate the basic Clawbots and then adapt their design and tactics for the VEX Swept Away competition with other local schools. - In Year 11, high achieving STEM students are supported through the difficult and challenging process of applying for Arkwright Engineering Scholarships.
-There are fewer than 450 of these nationally each year, vet in 2017 no less than three students from the college were successful in their applications for these prestigious awards. - The History department runs a trip for GCSE students to France or Belgium to visit First World War sites. - The RE department organises annual trips to see places of worship such as St. Paul's Cathedral in London and has taken GCSE groups to visit Regent's Park Mosque. - The prestigious college musical productions are open to all students and are great for developing self-confidence, self-esteem and widening performance experience.
+These lead into sports teams that represent the college in fixtures against other colleges or are just purely for enjoyment. - The History department runs a trip for GCSE students to France or Belgium to visit First World War sites. - The RE department organises annual trips to see places of worship such as St. Paul's Cathedral in London and has taken GCSE groups to visit Regent's Park Mosque. - The prestigious college musical productions are open to all students and are great for developing self-confidence, self-esteem and widening performance experience.
 This is also a great way for students to make new friends in other year groups. - The English department, in conjunction with the LRC runs an after college creative writing group and the college newsletter team.
 We shadow the Carnegie Book Award and encourage students to enter local and national writing competitions.
-We also run Shakespeare workshops for students and a debating group. - The Music department offers a number of extra-curricular activities. both after college and during lunch-times.
+We also run Shakespeare workshops for students and a debating group. - The Music department offers a number of extra-curricular activities, both after college and during lunch-times.
 We try to involve as many students as possible by offering a variety of clubs.
-Clubs currently on offer are: college band, choir, flute choir, saxophone ensemble, S.H.Ukes, band rehearsals, composition.

-- Students can also use practice rooms at lunch time and after college to extend their classroom learning or to form their own groups.
+Clubs currently on offer are: college band, choir, flute choir, saxophone ensemble, S.H.Ukes, band rehearsals, composition. - Students can also use practice rooms at lunch time and after college to extend their classroom learning or to form their own groups.
 One to one instrumental lessons are offered at the college for the following instruments: saxophone, clarinet, flute, piano, keyboard, guitar, violin and singing lessons.
-There is a charge for these lessons. - · Reward trips take place every half term for students whose behaviour and attendance have been excellent.
+There is a charge for these.

+Reward trips take place for students whose behaviour and attendance have been excellent.
 Places visited so far include Activity World, Pizza Hut, England football matches, Mepal outdoor pursuits, bowling, cinema and rugby at Leicester Tigers and Twickenham, to name but a few.